-6.4 Monitoring and Reporting.
+22.10 Monitoring and Reporting

-6.4.1 Inspections
+22.10.1 Inspections

-The Resort Operator shall undertake regular inspections of resort areas to identify waste management issues and results shall be recorded in an appropriate site inspection register / checklist.
-Inspections shall include as a minimum, the inspection requirements outlined in section 6.3 above.

-In addition, a waste audit shall be conducted when the Lindeman Island Resort is operational and also with the commencement of operation of each subsequent development stage.
+The resort operator shall undertake regular inspections of resort areas to identify waste management issues and results shall be recorded in an appropriate site inspection register / checklist.
+In addition, a waste audit shall be conducted when the Lindeman Great Barrier Reef Resort is operational and also with the commencement of operation of each subsequent development stage.
 The purpose of the waste audit shall be to identify:

-- > types and volumes of wastes generated;
+- Types and volumes of wastes generated;

-- > further opportunities for waste avoidance, reuse and recycling;
+- Further opportunities for waste avoidance, reuse and recycling;

-- > waste storage and segregation methods;
+- Waste storage and segregation methods;

-- > waste treatment and disposal techniques;
+- Waste treatment and disposal techniques;

-- > destination of waste materials; and
+- Destination of waste materials; and

-- > regular waste audits will facilitate continual improvement of waste management practices implemented on the Island, which will contribute to improved environmental outcomes.
+- Regular waste audits will facilitate continual improvement of waste management practices implemented on the island, which will contribute to improved environmental outcomes.

-6.4.2 Records
+22.10.2 Records

-6.4.2.1 General Wastes
+22.10.2.1 General Wastes

-The Resort Operator shall maintain records of all outgoing wastes, including at least the following details:
+The resort operator shall maintain records of all outgoing wastes, including at least the following details:

-- > waste type;
+- Waste type;

-- > volume / weight;
+- Volume / weight;

-- > date of removal;
+- Date of removal;

-- > name and registration number of waste transporter; and
+- Name and registration number of waste transporter; and

-- > destination of waste (eg. landfill, recycler etc).
+- Destination of waste (e.g. landfill, recycler, etc).

-6.4.2.2 Trackable Wastes
+22.10.2.2 Trackable Wastes